Power, battery life, and value — these are the 5 best laptops under $1,000 right now

 How to choose the best laptops under $1,000

-When shopping for one of the best laptops under $1,000, there's an awful lot to consider.
+There's a lot to consider when shopping for one of the best laptops under $1,000.
 Here's a good breakdown of how to find the best laptop for you.

 What's your budget?

-Sure, you can find some diamond-in-the-rough Windows laptops and high-quality Chromebooks for under $500, but you may have to deal with a low-performing CPU or a poor multitasker.
-If you're a light laptop user, those will be OK, but if you need something more powerful, you may want to aim higher — the best mainstream laptops typically cost more than $700.
-If you can, we suggest aiming for the $700 to $900 range.
+Sure, you can find some diamond-in-the-rough Windows laptops and Chromebooks among the best laptops under $500, but you may have to deal with a low-performing CPU or a poor multitasker.
+If you're a light laptop user, those will be OK, but if you need something more powerful, aim higher — the base model for some of the best mainstream laptops start between $800-$1,000, so you'll make some trade-offs, but there are outstanding options for most people in this range.

 Do you want a 2-in-1 or a clamshell?

-If you enjoy the awesomeness of converting your laptop into a tablet, 2-in-1 laptops are a good choice.
-Just keep in mind that most times, you'll be able to get a lower price and stronger-performing features with a traditional laptop.
+If you enjoy the awesomeness of converting your laptop into a tablet, the best 2-in-1 laptops are a good choice.
+Just keep in mind that a traditional laptop usually has a lower price and stronger-performing features.

 How much battery life do you need?

-If you're on the go, you're going to need to make sure you snag a laptop that lasts more than 10 hours.
-But if you're a homebody or you're tied to your desk all day, perhaps you can sacrifice some battery life and save some money in the process.
-Check out our laptops with the best battery life list.
+If you're on the go, you'll need to snag a laptop that lasts more than 11 hours.
+But if you're a homebody or tied to your desk all day, perhaps you can sacrifice some battery life and save money.
+Check out our laptops with the best battery life list if this is your top priority.

 What specs do you need?

-Aim for a Core i5 CPU if you want decent performance.
-Memory and storage, you should aim for 8GB of RAM and a 256GB SSD.
-As far as display, don't get anything less than a 1080p screen — your eyes will thank you later.
+If you want decent performance, aim for a Core Ultra 5, AMD Ryzen 5, Apple M4, or Qualcomm Snapdragon Elite CPU.
+For memory and storage, aim for 16GB of RAM and a 256GB SSD.
+As far as display, don't get anything less than a 1080p screen—your eyes will thank you later.

 How we test the best laptops under $1,000